Skip to main content

 But it can kill the plaintiff’s case.
 So, for example, if I were on a jury, I would demand to know how much insurance coverage is at issue.
 Sure, you don’t want to place the defendant in the poor house, but you also want to award the plaintiff for pain, suffering, and particular and general damages.
 You want to do justice.

 I, for one, would want to do my independent investigation if the Court refused to disclose the existence or nonexistence of the insurance policy in question.
-So what does this have to do with nullification?
+So, what does this have to do with nullification?
 Well, it doesn’t.
 Jury nullification does not give the juror a right to violate his oath under penalty of perjury.
 What does this mean to you?

 First, you have to level with the Court before being sworn in.
 Can you not agree to a thing that goes against your conscience?

-Jury Nullification May Not Be Used if a Juror Has Sworn an Oath Not to Use it?
+Jury Nullification May Not Be Used if a Juror Has Sworn an Oath Not to Use it.

 • Can I be Punished for Nullifying a Verdict?

-But the trial court was not done with Kriho.
-Not even close.
-So apparently, a message had to be sent to the jury pool.
+But the trial court was not done with Kriho—not even close.
+So, apparently, a message had to be sent to the jury pool.

 What Were The Contempt Charges in Kriho?